EDCD/EDDN/schemas/README-EDDN-schemas.md

    much more than this.
 Again, consult the
    [schemas and their documentation](./).

+Note that many of the key names chosen in the schemas are based on the CAPI data, not Journal events, because the CAPI came first.
+This means renaming many of the keys from Journal events to match the schema.

 EDDN is intended to transport generic data not specific to any particular Cmdr and to reflect the data that a player would see in-game in station services or the local map.
 To that end, uploading applications MUST ensure that messages do